ashn-dot-dev/sunder/README.md

 hello.html  hello.html.tmp.c  hello.js  hello.wasm
 ```

 The `-g` flag will instruct the compiler to generate debug information.
-Use of
+The use
-`-g` in combination with `-k` facilitates debugging with GDB.
+of `-g` in combination with `-k` facilitates debugging with GDB.

 ```sh
 $ SUNDER_BACKEND=nasm sunder-compile -g -k -o hello examples/hello.sunder